2025–26 FC Barcelona Femení season: Transfer market

-La Liga restrictions on the men's team's spending for financial fair play also account for the women's team's budget due to this, Barcelona had a difficult 2025 transfer market.
+La Liga restrictions on the men's team's spending for financial fair play also account for the women's team's budget; due to this, Barcelona had a difficult 2025 transfer market.
 Prior to the end of the previous season, it was announced that they had signed former youth product Laia Aleixandri from Manchester City for free, though they also lost Ingrid Syrstad Engen to rivals OL Lyonnes for free.
 The future of returning loan players was questioned, and the club asked La Liga to separate the different sections' budgets, to a generally negative reception.

 Barcelona then terminated the contracts of Ellie Roebuck and Fridolina Rolfö, to reduce the overall club's wage spending.
 The player departures, particularly Rolfö's, and plan to only sign Aleixandri were controversial; sporting director Marc Vivés tried to quell concerns by saying that the contract renovations for 2026 would be the "biggest reinforcements".
-However, Vivés and the club came under further criticism when they terminated the contract of Jana Fernández in August, leaving only 17 first-team players after five major player losses without generating any income, to balance player registrations in the men's team.
+However, Vivés and the club came under further criticism when they terminated the contract of Jana Fernández in August, leaving only seventeen first-team players after five major player losses without generating any income, to balance player registrations in the men's team.
 Concerns were also raised about the eight players up for contract renovation in 2026, and whether they would all be able to continue.
 A week later, it was reported that Fernández' transfer did command a fee, of up to €300,000, which would act as a safety margin for the team's finances ahead of renewing key players for 2026.

 Due to the international popularity of the team, reactions to the player exodus came from global football pundits as well as fans, criticising FC Barcelona for seeming to prioritise rapid growth of the men's team over the continuation of their profitable and iconic women's team.
 The downsizing occurred at the same time other clubs and brands were entering or scaling up their ventures into women's football, with Barcelona – having been the most profitable women's team in 2024 – effectively exiting a growing market.
 Some pundits felt that FC Barcelona's support of the women's team was secure, but cuts had to be made for the financial health of the club, while others opined that savings by cutting women's team salaries would be negligible compared to the debt load.

 August

-Following the participation of many players at the UEFA Women's Euro 2025, Barcelona played the 2024–25 Copa Catalunya Femenina final had a short August pre-season tour in Mexico.
+Following the participation of many players at the UEFA Women's Euro 2025, Barcelona played the 2024–25 Copa Catalunya Femenina final and had a short August pre-season tour in Mexico.
 The 2025–26 Liga F season began at the end of August.
 Barcelona started with a good 8–0 win in a team victory that prominently featured B team registered players Clara Serrajordi and Aïcha Cámara.